gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 that the relationships are really linear between the predictor and response variable being displayed.
-The model **forces** the relationship to be linear even if that is not the real functional form. **Term-plots are not diagnostics for the model, they are summaries of the model you assumed was correct!**
+The model **forces** the relationship to be linear even if that is not the real functional form. **Term-plots are not diagnostics for the model unless you add the partial residuals, the lines are just summaries of the model you assumed was correct!**
 Any time we do linear regression, the inferences are contingent upon the model we chose.
-We know our model is not perfect, but we hope that it helps us learn something about our research question(s).
+We know our model is not perfect, but we hope that it helps us learn something about our research question(s) and, to trust its results, we hope it matches the data fairly well.

 ## Comparing multiple regression models	{#section8-4}